Forms in the Primary Hierarchy

 However, willingness must be applied if change is appropriate but personally unacceptable.
 This becomes evident when the ego-driven reaction to a situation is to withdraw, to self-isolate, or to go along with a communal denial of some issue that needs handling.

-Facing is the L3 manifestation of Willingness in regard to actualities.
-Facing up to the facts or to reality is about upholding truth.
-It means acknowledging something that is definitely present and where ignoring it will likely lead to some harm.
-Facing something is never a momentary awareness but an active process that must be continuously maintained until the issue is dealt with or naturally resolves.
+is the L3 manifestation of Willingness in regard to actualities. is about upholding .
+Against inner opposition, you must consent to face something.
+This is accepting the unacceptable by acknowledging that ignoring an unwanted reality will likely lead to some harm.
+Facing is never a momentary consent but an active process that must be maintained until the harsh reality is dealt with or naturally resolves.

 What is Willingness at L4?

 While there is much about sociality that is enjoyable and comforting, no group revolves around any single individual with his or her unique needs and preferences.
 There is always a degree of social friction.
-As a result your self-interest often pushes you to withdraw, turn away, become isolated, drag-your-heels, and even sulk and disrupt the group.
+As a result your self-interest often pushes you to withdraw, turn away, become isolated, drag-your-heels, and possibly disrupt the group by behaving as an outsider.
+This applies even more so in fluid, temporary or fragmented social settings.
+A selfless willingness becomes necessary if you are to belong under difficult conditions.

-Participation is the L4 manifestation of Willingness that emerges in relation to groups.
-Participation here means actively contributing to social life and doing so in a good spirit.
-The requirement is to welcome participation and that means submitting to the inevitable discomforts that any group generates without losing heart, and not just momentarily for show but in a sustained way.
+is the L4 manifestation of Willingness that emerges in relation to social life.
+Participation here means becoming part of a group or situation.
+This generates which must be in a good spirit.
+So the requirement is to and that entails submitting to the inevitable discomforts that any group or situation generates without losing heart, and not just momentarily for show but in a way.

-FunctionParticipation refers to contributing to a social situation despite its intrinsic frustrations, demands and inconveniences.
+Function: refers to gladly belonging to a social situation or group despite its intrinsic frustrations, demands and inconveniences.

 What is Willingness at L5?

 However, willingness must be applied when associating and pursuing some social activity while sensing that an understanding of what is going on is lacking, weak or faulty.
-If the reality of the other person or the situation feels alien, wrong or incomprehensible, but you push on nevertheless, then you are taking a risk.
+If the social choice or other person or the situation feels alien, wrong or incomprehensible, but you push on nevertheless, then you are taking a risk.

 Without this willingness to risk, your self-interest would push you to draw back, hesitate, or opt out.
 You would claim ignorance, deplore the lack of a common ground and express an over-riding aversion to loss combined with a desire for safety and self-protection.

-Risking is the L5 manifestation of Willingness that emerges in relation to undertakings where a shared reality needs to be fully understood but where it is evident that many things remain unclear, uncertain and unpredictable.
-The requirement is to take the risk and then tolerate the ongoing risk as the undertaking unfolds.
+is the L5 manifestation of Willingness that emerges in relation to undertakings where a shared reality needs to be fully understood but where it is evident that many things must remain unclear, uncertain and unpredictable.
+The requirement is to and then as the undertaking unfolds.
 Of course, daring to take this step only occurs because you assume or at least hope that some tangible benefit will result or some harm or greater risk will be avoided.

 What is Willingness at L6?